If we didn’t have one and just published and prayed, you probably wouldn’t be reading this now.

 In fact, in December 2021, we decided to move our entire paid advertising budget away from big players like Facebook and Google and, instead, use it to sponsor influential industry podcasts and newsletters.

 Learn more about our results in this thread:

 Native ads are advertisements that look like regular content and appear on popular websites, e.g., USA Today, AOL, MSN, Weather.com, etc.

 This coffee company converted 10K new customers in six months using native ads.

-The purpose of content distribution is to reach more people, so it’s important to measure performance to see how effectively you managed to do that.
-Below are a few tools that can help.
+Given that the purpose of content distribution is to reach more people, it’s important to measure performance to see which channels and strategies are most effective at doing that.